ewok0116/internshiptemplate/logs/Week4.md

   - CQS: Commands and queries have seperation in which read and write operations are in the same model.
 Commands-->Write, Queries-->Read.
   - CQRS: Upgraded CQS.
 Now the read write operations are seperated (Different models or different DBs)

+- In addition, My FoodOrderingApp_ver2 is crashing after I say Connect to DB on StartingPage.
+Tomorrow, I will debug it and plan to finish the structure of Frontend.